Divakar2508/Web-Scraping-and-data-analysis/README.md

 # Webscraping and analysis of mobile price and review on amazon

-Done web-scraping using a AutoScraper library from Amazon shopping Website
+Done web-scraping using a library called AutoScraper, from Amazon shopping Website

 scraped the sales data of mobile phones from amazon